Restream/reindexer/readme.md

 ### Memory Consumption

-Reindexer aims to consume as little memory as possible; most queries are processed without memory allocs at all.
+Reindexer aims to consume as little memory as possible; most queries are processed without any memory allocation at all.

 To achieve that, several optimizations are employed, both on the C++ and Go level: